 Long-term incentive compensation has historically been a critical and substantial component of AMR's executive compensation program prior to the commencement of the Chapter 11 Cases.
 AMR typically designed its long-term incentive compensation to align leaders' compensation to the interests of its stockholders and used long-term incentive compensation as an important retention tool by awarding shares that only vested if the recipient remained with AMR for a period of time.
 AMR's compensation committee used performance shares, stock appreciation rights (SARs), and deferred shares in an effort to achieve these goals.
-As stated above, as a result of the Chapter 11 Cases, AMR determined to suspend all stock-based compensation and other long-term incentive compensation programs and, accordingly, AMR's compensation for its named executive officers in lieu of stock-based compensation.
+As stated above, as a result of the Chapter 11 Cases, AMR determined to suspend all stock-based compensation and other long-term incentive compensation programs and, accordingly, AMR's compensation committee did not approve any stock-based compensation in 2012 due to the continuing Chapter 11 Cases and did not approve any long-term incentive compensation for its named executive officers in lieu of stock-based compensation.
 However, to best preserve the value of AMR's business enterprise in contemplation of completing the Merger and combining the two airlines, with the assistance of Towers Watson, in February 2013 AMR agreed to employee protection, severance, and other compensation programs as part of the Merger Agreement.
 AMR's compensation committee, together with its consultant, Meridian, reviewed and analyzed the proposed changes to its compensation program.
-In addition, the proposed changes were shared and discussed with US Airways Group and the Official Committee of Unsecured Creditors of AMR (and its compensation consultant) to reach a mutual agreeement that was incorporated in the Merger Agreement.
+In addition, the proposed changes were shared and discussed with US Airways Group and the Official Committee of Unsecured Creditors of AMR (and its compensation consultant) to reach a mutual agreement that was incorporated in the Merger Agreement.